-The majority of our students arrive with us with an EHCP meaning that their SEN are already identified.
+The majority of our students arrive at our setting with an EHCP, meaning that their SEN needs are already identified.
 However, we continue to regularly assess and observe our students, to recognise changes and act accordingly.
-If necessary we make sure we put in place further assessment of students.
+If necessary, we make sure we put in place further assessment of students.
 We always look for success in our students and ensure all success is celebrated.